A Brief Look at Mold in Residential and Commercial Properties

 • Mold abatement

-To get a mold certification, professionals must register for a mold certification class, attending regularly, and completing all requirements.
-Some jobs require more than one mold certification, so it’s important to be aware of the type of work that is being done and what qualifies as certification.
-Mold certifications also expire, so refresher courses are sometimes needed to remain compliant with EPA regulations.
+To get a mold certification, professionals must register for a class, attend regularly, and complete all requirements.
+Specific jobs require individuals to hold more than one mold certification, so it’s essential to understand the type of work involved and what qualifies as certification.
+Mold certifications also have expiration dates, so professionals sometimes need to take refresher courses to comply with EPA regulations.

 ×